Alterdesk/hubot-questionnaire-framework/README.md

 flow.mention("tagged", "Which users do you want to include?
 (Use '@' to mention users)", "Invalid mention.");

-// Do not allow "All members" and robot mentions flow.mention("tagged", "Which users do you want to include?
+// Do not allow "All members" and robot mentions flow.mention("limitedTag", "Which users do you want to include?
 (Use '@' to mention users)", "Invalid mention.")
 .allAllowed(false)
 .robotAllowed(false);